Are you’re getting married on the beach in Mexico?

-If you’re getting married on a beach, you’re probably expecting incredible wedding photos to plaster throughout your home.
-Shots of you two frolicking in the sand at sunset, sharing salty kisses beside a twinkling turquoise sea.
-You can’t trust these precious memories to just any amateur with a fancy camera!
-But your initial google search has turned up about a million hits for wedding photography!
-Where do you even begin to search for your diamond in the rough?
-And how do you find the best photographer for your wedding in Mexico?
-Don’t worry.
-We are going to walk you through the process.
+You are probably expecting incredible wedding photos to plaster throughout your home.
+Pictures of you two frolicking in the sand at sunset, sharing salty kisses beside a twinkling turquoise sea.
+You know that you can’t trust the precious memories of your destination wedding to just an amateur with a fancy camera, but your initial Google search has turned up about a million hits for Riviera Maya wedding photographers!

 I know this might sound crazy, but I am actually going to suggest that you DON’T start your hunt with Google!
 I know, I know….but hear me out.
 In the beginning, googling can be too overwhelming for the already overwhelmed bride.
 The results can make your head spin!
 I mean, at what page do you draw the line?